imam0096361/translator/DEPLOYMENT.md

 ### Container won't start
 - Check logs: `docker-compose logs translator-app`
 - Verify `.env` file exists and has `GEMINI_API_KEY`
-- Check if port 80 is available: `sudo netstat -tulpn | grep :80`
+- Check if port 9999 is available: `sudo netstat -tulpn | grep :9999`
+- Verify port 9999 is not in use: `sudo lsof -i :9999`

 ### API Key Issues
 - Ensure `GEMINI_API_KEY` is set in `.env` file